Your partner has just discovered that she may be pregnant.

 - Maybe you are not ready for the commitment and responsibility of having a baby.

-You may be facing significant pressure when you hear the news about an unintended pregnancy.
-We are here to support, inform and educate you and discuss the challenges you face by giving you information about all your options.
+You may be facing significant pressure when you hear the news about an unexpected pregnancy.
+We are here to support you by listening and discussing your challenges with you.

-Some men are relived that they do not have to make the final decision and so they may say to their partner “I’ll support you no matter what you decide.”
+Some men are relived that they do not have to make the final decision and so may simply say, “I’ll support you no matter what you decide.”
 Although this may seem to be the best thing to say, it could appear that the man is placing the burden of responsibility solely on the woman’s shoulders.

-The only guide is to be led by the woman and ask her what she wants.
+You might be better off by asking her what she wants.
 This is an emotional time so be prepared that she may seem to change her mind regularly as she goes through the process of considering all the options.
 Equally it is important that you tell your partner honestly what you are thinking.
-Often women will sense that they know what their partners really want but if the man does not tell her she will only be guessing.

 Many men experiencing an unplanned pregnancy can feel very isolated from the decision making process as it can seem that ultimately the decision lies with the woman.
 This can feel very frustrating for men.